 The IUPUI Open Access Fund underwrites reasonable publication charges for articles published in fee-based, peer-reviewed journals that are openly accessible.
-This fund addresses changes in scholarly communications while increasing the impact of and access to scholarship created by IUPUI faculty.
+This fund addresses changes in scholarly communications while increasing the impact of and access to scholarship created by IUPUI authors.
 Financial support for the fund is provided by key stakeholders on the campus.

 First round: The first installment of the fund (2013-2015) was supported at $47,000 with contributions from the IUPUI University Library, the Office of the Vice Chancellor for Research, IU School of Dentistry and the Robert H. McKinney School of Law.